-Students should refer to their enrollment agreement for detailed refund and cancellation policies.
+For detailed cancellation and refund policies, please refer to the student enrollment agreement.
 The following statement summarizes the policies:

 Buyer's Right to Cancel

 You have the right to cancel the enrollment agreement and obtain a refund.
 If the notice of cancellation is made prior to, or on, the first day of instruction, the institution shall issue a 100% refund less a reasonable deposit.
 Application fee is NON-REFUNDABLE.